-The regular period of study is two or four semesters respectively, including all exams, the master's thesis, any internships, which may have been made part of the degree curriculum, and field trips.
-The subject-specific provisions shall govern this in more detail.
+The regular period of study is four semesters, including all exams, the master's thesis, any internships, which may have been made part of the degree curriculum, and field trips.
 For students studying part-time, the regular period of study shall be increased by one semester for every two semesters of part-time study.
 The curriculum established in the subject-specific provisions and the organization of the examination procedure must be structured so that the master's degree program including all exams and the master's thesis can be completed within the regular period of study.